 I have squished them with my bare hands, blasted the nests open with a power hose, sprayed them with vinegar, burned them alive with a blow torch, and for those that survived all that, drowned them in soapy water.
-Yes, we are talking about tent caterpillars.
-Fair warning: this post is not for the faint of heart!
+If you, too, have stood aghast at the havoc they have wreaked in your beloved fruit trees, have vowed to take action, if not declare outright war, and have been somewhat taken aback by their tenacity – yes, we are talking about tent caterpillars – read on.
+But fair warning: this post is not for the faint of heart!

 I’ve hit a turning point.
 Actually, several of them.
 In the process, I’ve been examining my self-imposed limitations, my concept of sustainability, and why now is the best time to break a few rules.
 Another lengthy psycho-analysis post of how our gardens teach us much about life and visa versa – and what to do about it.